Mechanisms of dynamic near-wake modulation of a utility-scale wind turbine: Conclusions and discussion

+The asymmetric wake response to changes in rotor misalignment is also expected to contribute to wake meandering.
+Currently, two mechanisms have been proposed in the literature to understand wake meandering: the dynamic wake meandering (DWM) model which considers the wake to be a passive tracer advected by large-scale atmospheric motions, and the idea that the rotor acts like a bluff body shedding vortices \citep{Yang2019}.
+Both of these frameworks treat the turbine as a passive structure, but our results show that the wake deflection is actively modulated by the turbine.
+In the field, the yaw misalignment between the rotor and wind is constantly changing due to the constant changes in wind direction, which leads to continual changes in wake deflection.
+These turbine-modulated wake deflections will be superimposed on any meandering caused by advection or bluff body vortex shedding.

+The findings of the current study also have implications for turbines undergoing tilt angle changes.
+These tilt changes can be induced either by the rocking motion of ocean waves for offshore floating turbines \citep{Rockel2014} or by active wake control \citep{Annoni2017,Su2020}.
+Previous studies have shown that the magnitude of wake deflection in the vertical direction during rotor tilt is comparable to spanwise wake deflection during yaw \citep{Bossuyt2021}, and that the counter-rotating vortex mechanism responsible for inducing steady-state spanwise wake deflection is also responsible for tilt-induced vertical wake deflection \citep{Su2020}.
+These similarities in steady-state behaviors suggest analogous dynamic wake behaviors would result from dynamic tilt changes.
+For floating offshore turbines, all tilt changes are dynamic, as wave-induced motions are inherently oscillatory.
+Alternatively, dynamic tilt-based control algorithms could be proposed with the addition of the necessary mechanical components.
+Future studies may investigate whether the potential benefits of such a control method outweigh the added cost of implementation.

 Finally, we acknowledge that the current study investigates the wake of a single example turbine.
 We expect the qualitative trends described here to hold true regardless of turbine design, but we caution the reader that the quantitative measures may not translate directly to other turbines.
 Future work can investigate the potential impact of turbine size, geometry, rotation direction, and siting on the observed phenomena.
 Additionally, the wake behavior was studied under uniform inflow in order to isolate the effects of each parameter changed individually.
-However, the effect of such atmospheric phenomena as wind shear and veer can be investigated in future studies. \\
+However, the effect of such atmospheric phenomena as wind shear and veer can be investigated in future studies.
+More significantly, turbulence has not been included in the current study.
+Though the near wake is dominated by the coherent structures shed from the turbine, atmospheric turbulence dominates far-wake behaviour in the field \citep{Zhan2020}.
+Therefore, the direct applicability of the downstream dynamic wake modulation propagation analysis to wind turbines operating under real-world conditions is limited.
+As discussed in Section \ref{sec:down}, this far-wake analysis adds primarily theoretical value for idealized conditions.